rtomayko/tilt/docs/TEMPLATES.md

 ### Options

 Every implementation of Markdown *should* support these options, but there are some known problems with the Kramdown and Maruku engines.

 #### `:smartypants => true|false`

 Set `true` to enable [Smarty Pants][smartypants] style punctuation replacement.

+In Kramdown this option only applies to smart quotes.
+It will apply a subset of Smarty Pants (e.g. `...` to `…`) regardless of any option.

+Maruku ignores this option and always applies smart quotes (and nothing else).

 #### `:escape_html => true|false`

 Set `true` disallow raw HTML in Markdown contents.
 HTML is converted to literal text by escaping `<` characters.

+Kramdown and Maruku doesn't support this option.

 ### See also